-In the recurrent BRCA-mutated population (data in the maintenance population are not yet available), rucaparib had total discounted costs of approximately \$247,000 with discounted life-years gained and QALYs of 2.11 and 1.41, respectively (Table ES9).
+In the recurrent BRCA-mutated population, rucaparib (3rd line or later) had total discounted costs of approximately \$247,000 with discounted life-years gained and QALYs of 2.11 and 1.41, respectively (Table ES9).
 Rucaparib's cost-effectiveness versus PLD+C is estimated to be \$218,000 per life-year gained and \$295,000 per QALY gained.
 The base-case findings in the recurrent BRCA-mutated population should be interpreted with caution, because there is no current evidence suggesting a relationship between progression-free and overall survival in the recurrent, BRCA-mutated population for rucaparib versus PLD+C or placebo, and overall survival evidence for PLD+C is derived from a source that combines BRCA-mutated and non-BRCA-mutated patients.